 How to get to Mother Georgia: take the cable car from Rike Park, Mother Georgia statue will be next to the upper station.
 You can also easily walk from Narikala fortress or take the stairs from Betlemi Rise.

 Mother Motherland, Kyiv

-Then, before my weekend away in Kiev, Ukraine I did my homework and researched top places to see in Kiev in such a short time (as 2.5 days is definitely not enough for such an amazing city as Kiev).
+Then, before my weekend away in Kyiv, Ukraine I did my homework and researched top places to see in Kyiv in such a short time (as 2.5 days is definitely not enough for such an amazing city as Kyiv).
 With all the love to the gold-domed monasteries on the very top of the highlights for me there was the Museum of the Great Patriotic War with their Mother Motherland statue, a very good reason itself to visit Kyiv .

 The place seemed to be so surreal that I just had to be there!
 I must admit I have a thing for Soviet monuments (that probably comes from having picture with a Lenin statue back when I was 4 years old and it still stood proudly in the very center of every town and city) and whenever I’m in a place that still has some soviet sights left I get over-excited.